bm11111/Prework-study-guide/README.md

 N/A

 ## License
-Please refer to the LICENSE in the repo.
+Please refer to the LICENSE in the repository.